Herbs are nature’s gift to us.

 Herbal use is nothing new; it’s an old traditional art that is being revived again.

-But you don’t have to take my word for it, just look at all they’re lovely skin care properties below:
+But you don’t have to take our word for it, just look at all they’re lovely skincare properties below:

 Antibacterial: Cornflower, Echinacea, Rosemary, Lavender